-The reverberations of the 2011 Arab Spring have been felt throughout the Middle East, and they’re not over yet.
+Though the 2011 Arab Spring are several years behind us, the reverberations are still felt throughout the Middle East today.
 The instability in Egypt especially has had a lasting impact on tourism not only in that country, but surrounding nations including Jordan.

 In response to this tourism challenge, Jordan has rallied and launched an aggressive campaign to show people not only that there are many great experiences and adventures to be had, but that the country is safe.
 And indeed it has been safe.
 (Please note, I’m only writing about my experiences and can’t foretell the future, yet).

 Throughout my stay, I felt safe and secure – enough so to wander around the sometimes hectic streets of Amman in the evenings hunting for culinary treats.
 No matter where in the country I visited, at no time was I concerned for my safety.

 Realise though that I’m writing from the point of view of a white, thirty-something American male and that my experiences may not be the same for everyone.
 Of course, that goes without saying no matter where you travel.

 Most people are familiar with Petra, thanks in large part to Indiana Jones.
 And while, yes, Petra is amazing, not to be missed and remarkable, there are other things to do and see in Jordan.
 A week is not even enough time to fully explore just the highlights of the country: two weeks would be best if possible.

 To capture the brilliance of the desert, an overnight stay in Wadi Rum at a Bedouin camp is something everyone has to try once.
 It’s bizarre, but standing in the middle of a flat desert plain, gazing upwards at the millions of stars, I felt more connected to the world around me than anywhere else I’ve been.